-A simulated annealing acceptor should be combined with a low subset selection.
-The classic algorithm uses a acceptedCountLimit of 1, but usually 4 performs better.
+A simulated annealing acceptor should be combined with a low acceptedCountLimit.
+The classic algorithm uses an acceptedCountLimit of 1, but often 4 performs better.

 You can even combine it with a tabu acceptor at the same time.
 Use a lower tabu size than in a pure tabu search configuration.